techtcs/cdt-strings/README.md

 If you like our app and want to help us with translations, we would be very grateful. :)

 **IMPORTANT:** FORK the project, make the changes and then make a Pull request (PR) so we can validate it.

+If you have any questions, please email us at [dev.tcsolution@gmail.com](mailto:dev.tcsolution@gmail.com)

 ### Modifying key values for a language